usnistgov/pyPRISM/README.md

     - Scipy
     - Cython (not currently but likely in future)

-These dependencies are needed to run the example notebooks documentation
+These dependencies are needed to run the tutorial notebooks

     - jupyter
     - matplotlib